 Porsche have made it clear that depending on how the new design is received, it hopes 3D printing can be used in the long term to open the door for more personalised solutions to allow customers to have seats built to their specific body contour and preferred designs.

-Using a combination of our advanced technology process portfolio, including state-of-the-art 3D printing and additive manufacturing, with CNC machining, traditional hand skills, and in-depth know-how, the team here at Ogle are able to offer bespoke automotive model making solutions to our clients.
+Using a combination of our advanced technology process portfolio, including state-of-the-art 3D printing and additive manufacturing, with CNC machining, industrial modelmaking, and in-depth know-how, the team here at Ogle are able to offer bespoke automotive model making solutions to our clients.

 Porsche are the latest automotive giant now using additive manufacturing for end-use parts.
 Here at Ogle, we’ve worked with the likes of Bentley, Lamborghini, Aston Martin, Jaguar Land Rover and more.